redjem-amir/fastorm/SECURITY.md

 ## Security

-If you believe you have found a security vulnerability in any LightORM-owned repository, please report it to us as described below.
+If you believe you have found a security vulnerability in any FastORM-owned repository, please report it to us as described below.

 ## Reporting a Vulnerability

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

-Instead, please send an email to support@lightorm.io.
+Instead, please send an email to support@fastorm.io.

 Please include as much of the information listed below as you can to help us better understand and resolve the issue: